rd--/blksc3/md/glossary.md

 The translator is the inverse of the code generator, it reads the program the code generator writes and writes the program the code generator reads.
 However while all block drawings can generate text programs, not all text programs can be drawn.
-The figure below shows the text of a brief program (Putnam 2004) that the translator reads, and the corresponding block program the translator writes.
+The figure below shows the text of a brief program [@Putnam2004a] that the translator reads, and the corresponding block program the translator writes.

 ```